Mortal Kombat (2021 film)

-Mortal Kombat is a 2021 martial arts fantasy film directed by Simon McQuoid in his directorial debut, from a screenplay by Greg Russo and Dave Callaham and a story by Russo and Oren Uziel.
-The film is based on the video game franchise of the same name and a reboot of the Mortal Kombat film series.
-The film stars Lewis Tan, Jessica McNamee, Josh Lawson, Tadanobu Asano, Mehcad Brooks, Ludi Lin, Chin Han, Max Huang, Joe Taslim, and Hiroyuki Sanada.
+Mortal Kombat is a 2021 American martial arts fantasy film based on the video-game series created by Ed Boon and John Tobias.
+The film serves as a reboot of the Mortal Kombat film series and is the third installment in the franchise.
+Directed by Simon McQuoid from a screenplay by Greg Russo and Dave Callaham, it stars Lewis Tan, Jessica McNamee, Josh Lawson, Tadanobu Asano, Mehcad Brooks, Ludi Lin, Chin Han, Max Huang, Joe Taslim, and Hiroyuki Sanada.
 The film follows Cole Young, a washed-up mixed martial arts fighter who is unaware of his hidden lineage or why the assassin Sub-Zero is hunting him down.
 Concerned for the safety of his family, he seeks out a clique of fighters that were chosen to defend Earthrealm against Outworld.

-Following the critical and commercial failure of the 1997 film Mortal Kombat: Annihilation, a third Mortal Kombat film languished in development hell for a period of nearly two decades.
+Following the critical and commercial failure of Mortal Kombat Annihilation (1997), a third Mortal Kombat film languished in development hell for a period of nearly two decades.
 In late 2010, Warner Bros.
-Pictures and New Line Cinema began developing a new film, with Kevin Tancharoen serving as director from a script written by Uziel in the wake of their Mortal Kombat: Rebirth short film.
+Pictures and New Line Cinema began developing a new film, with Kevin Tancharoen serving as director from a script written by Oren Uziel in the wake of their short film Mortal Kombat: Rebirth (2010).
 James Wan was announced as a producer in August 2015 and McQuoid was hired as director in November 2016.
 Production took place at Adelaide Studios in Adelaide and at other locations in South Australia.
 Principal photography occurred from September to December 2019.

-Mortal Kombat was released internationally on April 8, 2021, then in the United States on April 23, simultaneously in theaters in Dolby Cinema, IMAX and 4DX and on the HBO Max streaming service.
-It received mixed reviews from critics, who praised the performances, production values, action sequences and greater faithfulness to the source material then the previous films, but criticised its dialogue and exposition.
-The film grossed $84.4 million worldwide against a $55 million budget and became HBO Max's most-successful film launch to date.
-A sequel is in development, with Jeremy Slater set to write the screenplay and McQuoid returning as director.
+Mortal Kombat was released internationally on April 8, 2021, and in the United States on April 23, simultaneously in theaters in Dolby Cinema, IMAX, and 4DX formats and on the streaming service HBO Max.
+The film received mixed reviews from critics, who praised the performances, production values, action sequences, and faithfulness to the source material as compared to the previous films, but criticized its screenplay and exposition.
+The film grossed over $84 million against a $55 million production budget and became HBO Max's most successful film launch to date.

+A sequel, Mortal Kombat II, is scheduled to be released on May 8, 2026, with Jeremy Slater set to write the screenplay and McQuoid returning as director.